Paul-Ryan/mytwocents/readme.md

 # Background and Overview
 Being asked to write an article for “exposure” or for a very low payment is a problem many writers experience.
-We want to offer publications a way to give their writers an additional potential revenue source.
+We want to offer publications a way to give their writers an additional potential revenue source directly from their readers.

-My 2 Cents is an embeddable widget that will allow readers to offer authors small amounts of money with a very simple click (or a couple of clicks).
+My 2 Cents is an embeddable widget that will allow readers to offer authors small amounts of money, or "tips", with a very simple click (or a couple of clicks).
+My 2 Cents widget will be JavaScript code generated on a per-article bases and need to be embedded on each article page (or wherever--the functionality will be the same).
+Toggling a tip on our widget will represent a pledge to

 # Functionality & MVP
- * clicking widget registers intent to pay (not payment) - there are only two states: tipped/not tipped
+ * clicking widget registers intent to pay (not payment) - there are only two states: tipped/not tipped.
+If a user is not logged in, they will be sent to our site to create an account.
- * user chooses tip amount on account creation from a set of predetermined amounts
+ * Account creations: user chooses tip amount on account creation from a set of predetermined amounts and pay $10 to create their tip pool.
- * visual receipts (user pages/must login)
+ * visual receipts (user pages) shows articles tipped + articles written
  * At the end of a predetermined payment cycle authors that have made a minimum payout ($10?) are paid

 ### Bonus
- - action history, cancel pending
+ - action history, cancel pledged payments
  - choose payout amount
+ - motivate tippers: author interactions? competitive lists of most rewarded articles

+# Potential Problem areas
+ * transaction fees are large (2.9% + 30 cents, min)
+ * users must be logged in for widget to work (cookie?)
+ * learning to use Django

 ![plan1](https://github.com/Paul-Ryan/mytwocents/blob/master/docs/plan1.jpg)
 ![plan2](https://github.com/Paul-Ryan/mytwocents/blob/master/docs/plan2.jpg)